 - Ball toys.
-Wicker balls, hay balls, and plastic balls can all be a lot of fun for rabbits.
+Willow balls, hay balls, and plastic balls can all be a lot of fun for rabbits.
 They’ll roll them around, toss them and chew on them to have a good time.

 - Cardboard boxes.
 Cardboard boxes are an extremely versatile toy for rabbits.
 They can be flattened to make mats or cut up to make DIY toys and digging boxes for rabbits.
 You can also use them as habitat items to make hiding houses, tunnels, and platforms.

 - DIY toys.
-There are so many types of toys you can make using common household items, such as toilet paper tubes.
+There are so many types of toys you can make using common household items, such as toilet paper rolls.
 Try this tutorial to get you started on some cheap and easy rabbit toys.

 - Puzzle toys.
 Any toy where you hide a treat inside for your rabbit to find is great for their foraging mind.
 My rabbit’s preferred puzzle toy is actually a cat toy.
-It’s a food dispenser that you have to roll around to get the food and treats out of.
+It’s a food dispenser treat ball that you have to roll around to get the food and treats out of.

 - Climbing toys.
 Climbing toys, like short cat towers, are a great way to give your rabbit a different vantage point.
 It can also be an excellent way to encourage your rabbit to get more exercise and stay healthy.

 - Cotton or fleece material.
 Cotton and fleece material is safe for rabbits if they ingest a little.
 Old towels, T-shirts, or blankets can be good toys.
 Mostly this type of toy will be a digging toy for rabbits.
 They will shove it around or try to tunnel underneath it.